Internet DRAFT - draft-pdutta-mpls-tldp-hello-reduce

 session is operational between two targeted LDP peers, periodic

 session Keepalives are used to maintain the LDP session.
-After the
+There are

-session is operational the periodic Targeted Hellos between the LSRs
+the periodic Targeted Hellos between the LSRs become redundant, as

-When an LSR maintains a large number of LDP sessions (in thousands)
+When an LSR maintains a large number of LDP sessions (thousands) to

 Targeted Hellos for all peers at periodic intervals.
 In MPLS

-volume of LDP sessions with targeted LDP adjacencies to each base
+sessions (e.g 10,000) with targeted LDP adjacencies to each base

 Another problem with targeted hello adjacency arises is Denial Of

-Service (DoS)_attacks.
-It is possible that existing hello adjacencies
+Service (DoS) attacks.
+It is possible that existing hello

-can get lost due to DoS attack on LDP Hello receiver by spurious
+adjacencies can get lost due to DoS attack on LDP Hello receiver by

-hello packets.
-Unlike TCP sessions it is not always possible to
+spurious hello packets.
+Unlike TCP sessions it is not always

-provide per peer protection for UDP based hellos.
-Implementations can
+possible to provide per peer protection for UDP based hellos.

-use methods to protect existing adjacencies while throttling spurious
+Implementations can use methods to protect existing adjacencies while

-LDP hellos on session maintenance as far as possible.
+maintenance as far as possible.
+Reduction of Hellos provide

 Hellos after a LDP session is established to a targeted peer, without